 The recipe is for a conserve which is simply a jam or preserve that includes nuts.
-Many different kinds of nuts shine in this combination: almonds, cashews, walnuts and pecans are all superb, retaining their crunch after even months in the jar.
+Many different kinds of nuts shine in this combination: almonds, cashews, walnuts, and pecans are all superb, retaining their crunch after even months in the jar.
 Make sure the nuts are fresh and toast them to ensure the deepest flavor.

-Because the tart bitterness of the conserve is mellowed by the wine and raisins, not only can it liven up leftovers as a sandwich spread, complement sharp artisanal cheeses, but it can also find wider use as jam, paired with English muffins or toast made with crusty bread.
+Because the tart bitterness of the conserve is mellowed by the wine and raisins, not only can it liven up leftovers as a sandwich spread, and complement sharp artisanal cheeses, but it can also find wider use as jam, paired with English muffins or toast made with crusty bread.
 If you have the time or inclination, tuck it into jars, process it in a hot water bath and you’re ready for holiday gift-giving.

 - 1/3 cup packed brown sugar